Water

 At the Sarroch site, water is mainly used to produce steam for our processes (steam stripping, heat exchangers and power generation), to supply the fire prevention system, to replace cooling cycle losses and for civil use.

-Water use is constantly monitored to optimise consumption.
-This includes increasing water recycling and desalination.
+Water use is constantly monitored to optimize consumption and prioritize recovery and desalination.

 In 2018, in fact, we started to operate the largest new desalination plant in the Mediterranean.